-A Road Trip to Remember: 3 Great Coastal Drives Down Under
+A Road Trip To Remember: 3 Great Coastal Drives In Australia

-Do you find yourself daydreaming of golden beaches and beachside bistros with seafood menus long enough to chase away the midyear blues?
-Chances are that you are probably in need of a holiday, pronto.
-Luckily for you, Australia has all of the above and then some.
+💭 Do you find yourself daydreaming of golden beaches and beachside bistros with seafood menus long enough to chase away the midyear blues?
+Luckily for you, Australia has all of the above and more.
 Think endless beaches, spectacular sea views and off-the-road adventures — all of which can be explored on four wheels.

-So get ready to cruise through some of Australia’s most stunning coastal routes.
-Whether it is a short two-day trip out or a leisurely four-day drive past winding coastlines, we have the perfect suggested routes lined up for you, and of course some amazing travel deals to get you along your way!
+Whether it is a short two-day trip out or a leisurely four-day drive past winding coastlines, we have the perfect suggested routes lined up for you when the world gets back to normal!

 Head south out of Sydney to explore coastal cliffs, wildlife parks and elevated roads on this delightful two-day drive, which winds through some of New South Wales’ top coastal spots.

-Start your engines and head for the Royal National Park, a one-and-a-half-hour drive from the Sydney central business district.
-The 26-kilometre Coast track from Bundeena to Otford, along cliffs, beaches and slopes, offers unobstructed ocean views and rugged coastlines.
+Start your engines and head to the Royal National Park, a one-and-a-half-hour drive from the Sydney central business district.
+The 26-kilometre Coast track from Bundeena to Otford, is along cliffs, beaches and slopes, offers unobstructed ocean views and rugged coastlines.
 If you don’t want to spend too much time there, try tackling the track in sections – a good way to take in the area’s magnificent views at key lookout points while enjoying the crisp, fresh air.
-A visit between May and August might also score you the chance of spotting migrating humpback whales as they traverse the Pacific Ocean.

 You have seen the Sea Cliff Bridge from afar, now walk it!
 A 20-minute drive south of Stanwell Park will reward you with amazing sea views from a 665-metre bridge.
 Get out of the car; stretch your legs and peer into the vast ocean.
 You just might spot manta rays gliding through the clear waters below.